 To summarize key facts:

-• Saskatchewan currently has the lowest minimum wage in Canada ($14/hour).
+- Saskatchewan currently has the lowest minimum wage in Canada ($15/hour).

-Looking forward, the minimum wage will likely continue to be a hot topic in Saskatchewan, with debate over the rate and timing of increases.
-The province will need to find a middle ground that supports lower-income earners while also maintaining a competitive business environment.
+The minimum wage will likely continue to be a hot topic in Saskatchewan, with debate over the rate and timing of increases.
+The province will need to find a middle ground supporting lower-income earners while maintaining a competitive business environment.

 What is the current minimum wage in Saskatchewan?